 The QoS Flows of a PDU Session associated with the emergency DNN shall be dedicated for IMS emergency sessions and shall not allow any other type of traffic.
 The emergency contexts shall not be changed to non-emergency contexts and vice versa.
 The UPF shall block any traffic that is not from or to addresses of network functions (e.g. P-CSCF) providing Emergency Services.

 The emergency PDU session can only be used to transfer user plane data between UE and the network functions providing emergency services, e.g. P-CSCF.
-Because LMF does not belong to such network functions, the UPF will block the user plane traffic between UE and the LMF based on the current meahcnism.
-So the feature of positioning over user plane connection does not apply to the Case#1.
+Because LMF does not belong to such network functions, the emergency PDU session cannot support data transfer to LMF..
+So, the emergency PDU session does not support user plane postitoning.

 For Case#2 above, based on the analyses for Case#1, if normal PDU session is established for the normally registered UE, the traffic for positioning between UE and the LMF can be transferred over the user plane of the normal PDU session.